sustrik/libdill/man/brecvl.md

 **deadline**: A point in time when the operation should time out, in milliseconds.
 Use the **now** function to get your current point in time.
 0 means immediate timeout, i.e., perform the operation if possible or return without blocking if not. -1 means no deadline, i.e., the call will block forever if the operation cannot be performed.

-If both **first** and **last** arguments are set to **NULL** the message is received and silently dropped.
-The function will still return the size of the message.

 # RETURN VALUE

-In case of success the function returns size of the received message, in bytes.
+In case of success the function returns 0.
 In case of error it returns -1 and sets **errno** to one of the values below.

 # ERRORS